 Jeff has been referred to as “A Northwest Kind of Lawyer,” a fitting description for a Seattle native active in mountain sports and a volunteer supporting environmental education and outdoor programs for at-risk youth.
 An avid hiker and climber, Jeff has authored several outdoor guidebooks, and was recognized as a contributing author in Jon Krakauer’s Into Thin Air.
 Jeff plays competitive baseball, and also plays golf when he has spare time.

-Jeff was named a Rising Star in 2010 by Washington Law & Politics, and is rated “Excellent” by Avvo.
+Jeff was named a Rising Star in 2010 by Washington Law & Politics, and is rated “Superb” by Avvo.
 Jeff participates in the Washington State Bar Association Moderate Means Program, helping low and moderate income individuals resolve their legal issues.
 Jeff is also the Chair of the WSBA Law Clerk Board, which oversees the WSBA Rule 6 Law Clerk Program, an alternative to law school governed by the Washington Supreme Court.

 Legal Team | Home | About Us | Practice Areas | Articles | Links | Contact